hwalsuklee/tensorflow-mnist-VAE/README.md

 ## Results
 ### Reproduce
 Well trained VAE must be able to reproduce input image.
-Figure 5 in the paper shows reproduce performance of leared generative models for different dimensionalities.
+Figure 5 in the paper shows reproduce performance of learned generative models for different dimensionalities.
 The following results can be reproduced with command:
 ```
 python run_main.py --dim_z <each value> --num_epochs 60